ChandSuma/self-reflection-catalog/README.md

 # Self-Reflection Question Catalog
+**A catalog of questions for introspection, mindfullness & self-improvement** Self-reflection and introspection are some important psychological exercises that can help you develop your mind, grow and gain value from past mistakes.

+The aim of this catalogue is to provide and maintain an optimal overview and an introduction to self-reflection and introspection through the development of a catalog of questions.

 ## How to Use and Contribute
 - Go through the Table of Contents and choose the tool.
 - Search for a keyword or topic (for example: "career", "relationship")